7 Best Basketball Shoes in 2025

 Dimitrije Curcic on

-Basketball is a combination of running, jumping, quick stops, and abrupt direction changes.
-Regular trainers can support some of these movements, but only the right basketball shoes support them all.
+Basketball involves running, jumping, quick stops, and abrupt direction changes.
+Regular athletic trainers can support some of these movements, but only the right basketball shoes can handle them all.

-Some shoes make for perfect all-rounders, while others excel in a specific characteristic like grip or cushioning.
-Don't be overwhelmed, though, as we are here to guide you through your choice.
-After thoroughly testing basketball shoes in our lab and on the court, we highlighted here the best pics across different categories.
+After thoroughly testing basketball shoes in our lab and on the court, we highlighted the best picks across different categories.

 How we test basketball shoes